ShyamSunderNT/PricecartTask/README.md

+1 We can add products to the cart and remove the item from the cart.

+2 The cart will shows the count of the items which would added into the cart

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.